 Figure1: Distribution of replication P-values compared to uniform P-values

+Figure 2 Effect size as a function of LogP and empirical cumulative distribution

-Figure Testing the distribution of non-significant P-values
+Figure 4 Testing the distribution of non-significant P-values

 The horizontal axis is the false discovery rate at which discovery P-values were selected.
 The vertical axis is the result of a test (expressed as the negative logarithm, base 10 P-value) for deviation from a uniform distribution of the discovery P-values.
 Discovery P-values were chosen in 11 groups, from all those with an FDR less than 0.01 up to all with an FDR less than 0.5.
 Note that each group includes P-values from those preceding it, so that the final result (FDR < 0.5) includes all replication P-values.